Bevy Tutorial: Pong

 So we have an app, which is running a loop.
 How do we add our game logic?

-If we want something to execute when our game is running we need to schedule it to run in our app's loop.
-We do so by scheduling a system.
+If we want something to execute at some point in our game loop, we need to schedule it.
+We do this by adding a system.

 Bevy has done a lot of work to make adding systems as ergonomic as possible.
 To us they look like plain Rust functions.